calldrj/COVID19.Effective.Reproduction.Rate/README.md

 For this project, we use the data that we scraps from a Wikipedia page where daily counts of new COVID-19 cases are reported by every state's Department of Health.
 The data is then cleaned and wrangled in a proper dataframe containing the daily count of each state.
 We select New York, California, Michigan, Louisiana to compute these individual states' effective reproduction rate of the COVID-19 pandemic, R<sub>t</sub>.
 Every state's R<sub>t</sub> can be computed at users' choice by modifying the vector __states__ in the following code segment.

-The process to compute R~t~ can be brieftly described as follows:
+The process to compute R<sub>t</sub> can be brieftly described as follows:
 1. Import the all states' daily counts to a dataframe
 2. Initialize a value of \gamma and a set of discrete values of R<sub>t</sub>
 3. Select one or more states of interest